From the pioneers of jazz to the modern-day living legends, we've picked out 20 jazz pianists that we just can't help but LOVE...

 Jones came from a family of successful musicians.
 His brother, Thad, was one of the all-time great jazz trumpet soloists, whilst his other brother Elvin was a post-bop era jazz drummer.

-Jones recorded more than 60 albums during his career – a truly phenomenal number.
-These included The Jazz Trio of Hank Jones (1956), The Talented Touch (1958) and Arigato (1976).
+Jones recorded a phenomenal 60 albums plus during his career – a truly phenomenal number.
+These include The Jazz Trio of Hank Jones (1956), The Talented Touch (1958) and Arigato (1976).

 He famously played the piano at John F Kennedy’s 45th birthday celebrations, accompanying Marilyn Monroe as she sang, “Happy Birthday, Mr. President”.